-Dial-A-Bus [DAB] 4 0131 447 1718 Operated By HcL Transport for people with mobility challenges
+Dial-A-Bus [DAB] © 0131 447 1718 By HcL

-All DAB routes in Midlothian are supported by Midlothian Council.
+Transport for people with mobility challenges All DAB routes in Midlothian are supported by Midlothian Council.
 All Dial-a-Bus transport is wheelchair accessible.
 Each journey has a cost attached.
 Conditions apply.

 You need to be registered with HcL to use this service.
-Complete a paper application leaflet available at Libraries and send it to the HcL office at Bilston Glen, call \$\frac{1}{2}\$ 0131 447 9949, or register on line at \$\frac{10}{2}\$ www.hcltransport.org.uk
+HcL office © 0131 447 1718, or register on line at @ www. hcltransport.org.uk National Entitlement Card accepted.